ionic-enterprise/ionic-training-decks/src/assets/data/markdown/auth-connect-vue/auth-service.md

 - we need to pass the correct configuration based on the current execution context of the application
 - we will add a `getUserInfo()` method to extract important user information from the ID token

-Here is the code for our service.
+Here is the code for our service (create a new file: `src/services/AuthenticationService.ts`).

 ```TypeScript
 import { User } from '@/models';